rmastand/MODProducer/README.md

 - [ ] Can this be moved to the utilities folder, or does it have to stay here?

 ####PFCanidateProducer.cc:
-- [x] Line 200: You shouldn't hard code "CMS_2010" and "Jet_Primary_Dataset".
-Rather, they should be parameters just like the version number that can be changed easily.
-Note that it should be "CMS_2010B".
-- [x] Line 273:  You shouldn't hard code "Jet" here.
-Rather, the name of the primary data set should correlate with the name given in the header.
-That way, we can run other primary datasets without having to change too much.
 - [ ] Line 453:  What's up with "TopPairElectronPlusJetsSelectionFilter"?
-- [x] add more spaces for trigger names'
-- [x] Get simulated data working!
 - [ ] Add DOI and name of AOD file to header for each event